graphaware/neo4j-framework/README.md

 ### Snapshots

 To use the latest development version, just clone this repository and run `mvn clean install`.
-This will produce 3.5.11.55-SNAPSHOT jar files.
+This will produce {newVersion}.XX-SNAPSHOT jar files (eg. 4.2.6.66-SNAPSHOT).
 If you need standalone .jar files with all dependencies, look into the `target` folders in the `build` directory.

 ### Note on Versioning Scheme